Components

 - the content is expected to take more than one second to load

-Avoid Skeleton when
+Avoid skeleton when

-- you need to indicate that the system is working on a task the user must wait for, use a
+- you need to indicate that the system is working on a task the user must wait for, use a spinner instead

 Example